Company history

 Simon Manners

-Robert’s youngest son, Simon, graduated from UCL in 2005 with a degree in Project Management and worked in London and the South East on multi-million pound construction projects before returning to his native North East.
+Robert’s youngest son, Simon, graduated from UCL in 2005 with a degree in project management and worked in London and the South East on multi-million pound construction projects before returning to his native North East.

-Simon joined the company as a Contracts Manager in 2009 and became a Director in 2013.
-In 2016, Simon became Joint Managing Director alongside his father Robert and became sole Managing Director in 2018.
+Simon joined the company as a contracts manager in 2009 and became a director in 2013.
+In 2016, Simon became joint Managing Director alongside his father Robert and became sole Managing Director in 2018.

 Robert remains as Financial Director to this date.